caedmonjudd/betterroutes/README.md

 # BetterRoutes #

 Welcome to BetterRoutes -- a better way to visualize your Rake Routes table.
 It has been tested in Rails 3+.
-I'm not sure if it will function on Rails 2.

 ## Getting Started -- Rails 3+ ##